Kieran-Bacon/stow/docs/index.md

 # Stow

-`Stow` is a package that enables the manipulation of local and remote artefacts seemlessly and effortlessly via a powerful and well defined interface.
-Importantly it provides you with the abstraction you want from storage implementations and solves compatibility issues and concerns.
+`stow` is a package that enables you to write filesystem agnostic code.
+With `stow` you can access and manipulate local and remote artefacts seamlessly with a rich and familiar interface. `stow` gives abstraction from storage implementations and solves compatibility issues, allowing code to be highly flexible.

-`stow` enables you to deploy solutions anywhere with any storage backend without concern, and without having to re-implement how you access your files and directories.
+`stow` is meant to be a drop in replacement for the `os.path` module, providing full coverage of its interface.
+Furthermore, `stow` extends the interface to work with remote files and directories and to include methods that follow conventional artefact manipulation paradigms like `put`, `get`, `ls`, `rm`, in a concise and highly functional manner.

 ```python
 import stow